 - Some third-party apps can interfere with or change your Mac’s settings.
 If you recently installed or downloaded something from the internet and your Mac can’t stop right-clicking, uninstall the program.
 Test your trackpad to see if it stops after getting rid of the download.
 If this works, the third-party app is the culprit.

 - You might need to adjust your right-click settings on your mouse.
-While most software problems have to do with your Mac, many computer mouses have unique software settings.
+While most software problems involve your Mac, many computer mice have unique software settings.
 For example, you can switch the left-click and right-click on your mouse, which means you’ll always right-click if both sides are set to the same thing.

 According to Apple Toolbox, you might only need to reset your Mac to stop the right-clicking issue.
 Hold the power button, then choose ‘Restart’ or manually power it off and back on.